Hierarchical Curriculum Learning for AMR Parsing: Conclusion

 \section{Conclusion}

-In this paper, we propose a Hierarchical Curriculum Learning (HCL) framework for AMR parsing, which consists of Structure-level Curriculum (SC) and Instance-level Curriculum (IC).
-SC follows the principle of learning the core concepts of AMR first, and IC obeys the rule of learning easy instances first.
-SC and IC train the model on different hierarchies, and both of them are inspired by the human cognition.
-Extensive experiments show that BART trained with HCL achieves the stat-of-the-art performance on two benchmarks, and significantly outperforms previous methods on structure-dependent metrics and hard instances.
+In this paper, we propose a Hierarchical Curriculum Learning (HCL) framework for sequence-to-sequence AMR parsing, which consists of Structure-level Curriculum (SC) and Instance-level Curriculum (IC). inspired by human cognition, SC follows the principle of learning the core concepts of AMR first, and IC obeys the rule of learning easy instances first.
+SC and IC train the model on different hierarchies (AMR sub-graphs and AMR full graphs).
+Extensive experiments on AMR2.0, AMR3.0, structure-complex and out-of-distribution situations verify the effectiveness of HCL.